 The Microfluidic Wet Chemistry Lab (mWCL)

-In collaboration with NASA-Ames and JPL, and funded by a NASA COLDTech grant, we have developed a flow-through microfluidic WCL (mWCL) prototype shown in Figure 3.
+Funded by NASA, we have developed a flow-through microfluidic WCL (mWCL) prototype shown in Figure 3.
 The mWCL is capable of determining similar species and properties as the Phoenix WCL, but of the ejected plume particles of Enceladus [13].
 Using the heritage of the flight-proven WCL ion selective electrode (ISE) sensors, mWCL electrochemical sensor array will be able to characterize the aqueous chemistry of the plume ice particles by determining the presence and concentrations of soluble components such as; Ca2+, Mg2+, Na+, K+, Cl-, Br-, NH4+, SO42-, NO3-, CO2 (g) and O2 (g) and other dissolved gases, and chemical properties including pH, reduction-oxidation potential, alkalinity, and conductivity.
 The greatest challenge will be performing such analyses with the limited sample available from the plume.

 Based on Cassini plume data [9,15], an estimate of the sample collected from the icy particle plumes of Enceladus by a reasonably sized collector with multiple flybys would be in the order of 50-100 μg.
 The mWCL must thus be able to analyze microliter-sized liquid samples.
 To allow for such µL-volume samples, the prototype mWCL was designed to hold 14 sensors with a channel size that would allow it to analyze a 100 μL sample.
 Thus the mWCL requires 104 times less sample than did the Phoenix WCL.